jebeaudoin/quartz/content/TUN.md

   - s/knowledge_management
 draft: false
 ---
 The Universal Notebook is a conceptual hybrid of an application and operating system.
 As a journalist and writer, I wanted to find a way to generate more value from a life of note-taking and note-making.
-Minimally, a universal notebook makes relevant content — notes, previously published work, journals, transcripts, correspondence, reading annotations, etc. — instantly available to knowledge workers while they are working without unnecessary context shifting.
+Minimally, a universal notebook would make relevant content — notes, previously published work, journals, transcripts, correspondence, reading annotations, etc. — instantly available to knowledge workers while they are working without unnecessary context shifting.

 Unpacking that just a little, by instantly available I mean that the content of writing produced at any time in the past can share a visual plane (such as a screen) with  present work, summoned by any number of retrieval methods — a list of files or bookmarks, a visual graph, search results, or sets or links, tags, or other relational tools.